 - C. Groundwater Table.
-The seasonal high water elevation of the groundwater table must be at least four feet below the bottom of the infiltrative surface of the soil absorption system in order to provide adequate filtration through the soil and avoid pollution of the groundwater.
-One or more of the following sources or types of information shall be used to determine the seasonal high water elevation of the groundwater. - 1.
-U.S. Department of Agriculture Natural Resources Conservation Service soils maps and soil interpretation records. - 2.
-Evaluation of soil color and the presence or absence of mottling. - 3.
-Evaluation of impermeable or semi-permeable soil layers. - 4.
-Measured water levels from nearby test holes, observation wells, or water wells. - D. Setback Distances.
+The seasonal high water elevation of the groundwater table must be at least four feet below the bottom of the infiltrative surface of the soil absorption system in order to provide adequate filtration through the soil and avoid pollution of the groundwater. - 1.
+A minimum of one foot of vertical separation of native undisturbed soil is required between the bottom of the sand fill of the mound for a mound system and the top of the seasonal high groundwater level, bedrock, or other limiting soil feature. - 2.
+The minimum vertical separation from the treatment media distribution bed to the top of the seasonal high groundwater, bedrock, or other limiting soil feature is four feet. - 3.
+One or more of the following sources or types of information must be used to determine the seasonal high water elevation of the groundwater. - a.U.S.
+Department of Agriculture Natural Resources Conservation Service soils maps and soil interpretation records. - b.Evaluation of soil color and the presence or absence of mottling. - c.Evaluation of impermeable or semi-permeable soil layers. - d.Measured water levels from nearby test holes, observation wells, or water wells. - D. Setback Distances.
 The installation of a system components is prohibited within the horizontal setback distances in Table 2.1 in Title 124.
+The location restrictions and horizontal setback requirements for soil absorption systems from Table 2.1 in Title 124 apply and must be measured from the toe of the mound.
 (See following page)